Sadamingh/cs107e-review/README.md

 So as a conclusion: __If your busy loop doesn't work, check the optimization level and whether or not the loop counter is volatile__.

+**Disquss**

-_What is the purpose for each of the CFLAGS?_
+**Q:** What is the purpose for each of the CFLAGS?

-`arm-none-eabi-gcc -v --help` is our best friend.
+**A:** `arm-none-eabi-gcc -v --help` is our best friend.

-_What happens if you just type make?
-Which commands will execute?_
+**Q:** What happens if you just type make?
+Which commands will execute?

-It will make the first target just as you have typed `make all`.
+**A:** It will make the first target just as you have typed `make all`.

-_If you modify blink.c and run make again, which commands will rerun?
-What part of each target indicates the prerequisites?_
+**Q:** If you modify `blink.c` and run make again, which commands will rerun?
+What part of each target indicates the prerequisites?

-All three commands, two `arm-none-eabi-gcc` and one `arm-none-eabi-objcopy`.
+**A:** All three commands, two `arm-none-eabi-gcc` and one `arm-none-eabi-objcopy`.
 The right part after the colon indicates the prerequisites.

-_What do the symbols $< and $@ mean?_
+**Q:** What do the symbols `$<` and `$@` mean?

-`$@` refers to the left part of the rule, before the `:`.

-`$<` refers to the first element in the right part of the rule, after the `:`.
+**A:** `$@` refers to the left part of the rule, before the `:`. `$<` refers to the first element in the right part of the rule, after the `:`.
 And by the way, `$^` refers to all elements in the right part of the rule, after the `:`.

+**Check-in question**

+**Q:** Using the sample Makefile in the lab writeup, trace what happens when you issue make with no command-line arguments: what does make try to build?
+How does it determine what actions to take?

+**A:** make will try to build the first target.
+Every build target has a "formula". make build target by building its dependencies and executing the formula.

+**Q:** Got that “Green->success, Red->fail”, but are there any other outcomes to watch for?
+What happens when executing a test case that itself is in error, such as the final test case of testing.c?
+What happens if the bug in count_bits caused it to enter an infinite loop– what then would you expect to be the observed behavior when testing?

+**A:** Yes, we get neither green nor red flashing.
+If a test case is incorrect, we will see the red LED flashing and think that our code is wrong.
+If the program enters an infinite loop, we will observe neither green lit nor red flashing.
+The green LED is off and the red LED is on.

+**Q:** Which pins must be connected to show "3" on the first digit?
+Which additional pins much be connected to show "3333" across all four digits?
+Why is it impossible to simultaneously show "3" on the first digit and "4" on the second?
+(The trick to doing so, as you will see in the assignment, is to quickly switch between digits to create the illusion of displaying "34")

+**A:** In order to show "3" on the first digit, we have to connect pin 12 (digit 1), pin 11 (A), pin 7 (B), pin 4 (C), pin 2 (D) and pin 5 (G).
+To show "3333", we have to connect pin 9 (digit 2), pin 8 (digit 3) and pin 6 (digit 4).
+Because all segements on four digits are connected together.
+If segement A on digit 1 is on, then segement A on digit 2, 3, 4 are all on.

 #### Testing